ArielAmzalak/WBAPI_Doc/doc/conversation-based-pricing.md

 ### Country calling codes

-Charges for conversations are based on the country of the user’s phone number.
+Charges for conversations are based on the country of the users phone number.
 We rely on your customer's country calling code and network prefix (area code) to determine their country.
 The table below shows how we map country codes to countries or regions.
 If a country is not listed below, it maps to Other.

 | Markets | Calling Code   (and network prefix if applicable) |
 | --- | --- |